WVSports - Looking at 2024 West Virginia basketball recruiting

 Ausar spent two seasons at East Carolina and the Georgia native is coming off a campaign where he averaged 11.4 points and 4.7 rebounds while shooting 51.4-percent from the field and 37.5-percent from three.
 He appeared in 64 games during his time with the Pirates starting a total of 44 of those and entered the transfer portal looking for a new destination.
 Ausar will have two years of eligibility remaining and has already been in contact with West Virginia along with many others.

+Conwell started his career at South Florida where he made 21 starts as a true freshman and averaged 5.1 points per game.
+Transferred to Indiana State where his play took off this past season averaging 16.6 points, 5.8 rebounds and 2.5 assists per game while shooting 48-percent from the field and 40-percent from three.
+The Indiana native has two years left in his career and entered the transfer portal at the end of the year.
+There are obvious ties here given the fact he played in Missouri Valley Conference.

 Biliew was a five-star prospect in the 2023 class and is a native of Iowa.
 However, in his first year with the Cyclones, Biliew was limited to just 7.5 minutes per game.
 That resulted in modest stats with 2.4 points and 1.3 rebounds.
-Biliew has yet to enter the transfer portal but if he does would be an interesting candidate given his Iowa ties and the fact that he can guard any position and finish above the rim makes him intriguing.
+Biliew has entered the transfer portal and is an interesting candidate given his Iowa ties and the fact that he can guard any position and finish above the rim makes him intriguing.

+Carr started his career at Delaware but transferred to Wake Forest where he is coming off a season where he averaged 13.5 points and 6.8 rebounds per game.
+The Pennsylvania native has one season of eligibility left and is a big that shot 52-percent from the field as well as 37-percent from three.

+Brickus spent four years at LaSalle where he appeared in 119 games.
+The Pennsylvania native is coming off a season where he averaged 13.9 points, 4.8 assists and 3.5 rebounds per game.
+Brickus shot 43-percent and 40-percent from three.
+He has one year remaining in his career and has already been contacted by West Virginia.

 ----------